|

 Adventures is a nonprofit organization dedicated to providing recreational

 activities to people with special needs and physical challenges.
+Letter

-from Emily Reilly Mayor, Santa Cruz, CA Let us know
+Mayor, Santa Cruz, CA Let us know

 about your favorite accessible resource, order a print version of the guide, or